Expecting your first baby?

 Fragrances aren’t as offensive as cigarettes, but keep your spritzing to a minimum before you visit a newborn.

-Some perfumes contain harmful ingredients like phthalates that can cause allergies, asthma, and diabetes to infants.
+Some perfumes contain harmful ingredients like phthalates that can cause allergies, asthma, and diabetes in infants.

 Phthalates can also cause endocrine disruption, which is a risk you don’t want to expose the baby to.